What is Integral?

 With Integral language and a deep meditative practice, we are able to discuss complex topics with greater understanding, clarity, and compassion.
 By using Ken Wilber’s Integral Theory, including his AQAL map – all levels, lines, types, states, and quadrants – the territory of our lives comes alive.

 This map allows greater compassion for ourselves and others, since it empowers us to stop imposing our unconscious assumptions about the world onto nearly every place we touch it.
 And yet, the map is not the territory, and Integral Zen is ruthless in its distinction between intellectual understanding, experiential understanding, and spiritual insight.

 Meditative practitioners with deep spiritual insight often suffer from a too-partial view of the cosmos.
 Integralists with sophisticated maps of the world often suffer from a lack of experiential insight about the true nature of their minds.

 The complexity of an evolutionary, 21st Century spirituality cannot be understood without a common language.
 An Integral View, combined with a stable spiritual insight, greatly enhances the level of clarity, predictability, and understanding within our community.
 We are able to more profoundly connect with ourselves and each other.

 We understand our own Zen practice through an empowering yet humbling lens that allows us to understand better what we have realized, and what we have yet to discover.

-Integral Zen and the Shadow
+Integral Zen and Personal and Collective Psychological Shadow